-In March 2022, we enrolled our first patient in our Phase 2 proof-of-concept study in nAMD, or the ENVISION study.
+On age-related macular degeneration (AMD), in March 2022, we enrolled our first patient in the Phase 2 ENVISION study.
 In September 2022, the study completed enrollment of patients with nAMD who have had at least two intravitreal injections of anti-VEGF therapy in the preceding six months and who still have active choroidal neovascularization and residual sub- or intra-retinal fluid.
-Patients have received their last anti-VEGF treatment approximately 4-8 weeks prior to screening, and all patients will be followed for approximately 24 weeks after dosing with either UBX1325 or aflibercept.
-We expect to announce both 16-week and 24-week data from this Phase 2 proof-of-concept study in nAMD in late March 2023.
-In addition, we amended the Phase 2 ENVISION study including a Part B portion of the study to explore the benefit of a second cycle of two doses of UBX1325 treatment 4 weeks apart, administered at Weeks 24 and 28 weeks and the potential benefit of combination treatment with anti-VEGF therapy at Weeks 24 and 32 with all patients followed through Week 48.
-Data from Part B of the 48-week extension study is expected in the third quarter of 2023.
+Patients were to have received their last anti-VEGF treatment approximately 4-8 weeks prior to screening, and all patients were followed for approximately 24 weeks after dosing with either UBX1325 or aflibercept.